cons3rt/pycons3rt3/README.md

 # Get a unique list of ACTIVE + BLOCKED users in collab tools projects for a team or list of teams
 cons3rt team collabtools users --ids=2,5 --unique --blocked

+# Get a list of active team members, printed by project
+cons3rt team members list --id=11

-# Get a list of active users
+# Get a list of active and blocked team members, printed by project
+cons3rt team members list --id=11 --blocked

+# Get a unique list of team members for a list of teams
+cons3rt team members list --ids=1,2,3,4,5 --unique

+# Get a unique list of team members managed by a particular user
-cons3rt user list --state=ACTIVE
+cons3rt team members list --username=USERNAME --unique

 # Get a list of active team managers
 cons3rt team managers